-Now, many years later, I'm committed to helping other families who are going through what my family faced together.
-As a certified ADHD Coach, licensed & certified Sanity School Live for Parents® Trainer, mom of three emerging adults with ADHD and related challenges, and loving wife of an incredible husband and father who experiences similar challenges (our discovery on our journey), I gained knowledge and experience that reduced my stress, improved our communication, helped me gain the confidence and community I needed, and transformed our family.
+Now, many years later, I'm committed to helping other adults, parents and families who are going through what my family faced together.
+As a certified ADHD Coach and mother of three now adults with ADHD and related challenges, and loving wife of an incredible husband and father who experiences similar challenges (our discovery on our journey), I gained knowledge and experience that reduced my stress, improved our communication, helped me gain the confidence and community I needed, and transformed our family.

 The coach approach to navigating the journey living with ADHD led my family from surviving to thriving.
-And I believe it will make a lasting difference in your child, yourself and your family.
+And I believe it will make a lasting difference for you and your family.

 - MA., Special Education, Learning Disabilities, California State University, Northridge